-8. If it be objected, there is no express mention in scripture of any infants whom the apostles baptized: I would ask, Suppose no mention had been made in The Acts of those two women baptized by the apostles, yet might we not fairly conclude, that when so many thousands, so many entire households were baptized, women were not excluded?
-Especially since it was the known custom of the Jews to baptize them?
-The same holds of children: Nay more strongly, on the account of circumcision.
-Three thousand were baptized by the apostles in one day, and five thousand in another.
-And can it be reasonably supposed, that there were no children among such vast numbers?
-Again, the apostles baptized many families: nay, we hardly read of one master of a family, who was converted and baptized, but his whole family (as was before the custom among the Jews) were baptized with him.
-Thus the jailor's household, he and all his; the household of Caius, of Stephanus, of Crispus.
-And can we suppose, that in all these households, which we read, were without exception baptized, there should not be so much as one child, or infant?
-But. to go one step further.
-St. Peter says to the multitude, Acts ii.
-38, Repent ve and be baptized every one of you, for the remission of sins.
-For the promise is to you, and to your children.
-Indeed the answer is made directly, to those who asked, What shall we do?
+8. If it be objected, "There is no express mention in Scripture of any infants whom the Apostles baptized," I would ask, Suppose no mention had been made in the Acts of those two women baptized by the Apostles, yet might we not fairly conclude, that when so many thousands, so many entire households, were baptized, women were not excluded? especially since it was the known custom of the Jews to baptize them?
+The same holds of children; nay, more strongly, on the account of circumcision.
+Three thousand were baptized by the Apostles in one day, and five thousand in another.
+And can it be reasonably supposed that there were no children among such vast numbers?
+Again: The Apostles baptized many families; nay, we hardly read of one master of a family, who was converted and baptized, but his whole family (as was before the custom among the Jews) were baptized with him: Thus the "jailer's household, he and all his; the household of Gaius, of Stephanas, of Crispus."
+And can we suppose, that in all these households, which, we read, were, without exception, baptized, there should not be so much as one child or infant?
+But to go one step further: St. Peter says to the multitude, "Repent and be baptized, every one of you, for the remission of sins.
+For the promise is to you, and to your children."
+(Acts ii.
+38, 39.)
+Indeed, the answer is made directly to those who asked.
+"What shall we do?"
 But it reaches farther than to those who asked the question.
 And though children could not actually repent, yet they might be baptized.
-And that they are included appears, I. Because the apostle addresses to every one of them, and in every one, children must be contained.
-2. They are expressly mentioned, The promise is to you and to your children.
+And that they are included, appears, (1.)
+Because the Apostle addresses to "every one" of them, and in "every one" children must be contained.
+(2.)
+They are expressly mentioned: "The promise is to you, and to your children."